emredagli/physics-constants-explorer/research/README.md

 * [NIST, Fundamental Physical Constants — Extensive Listing](https://physics.nist.gov/cuu/pdf/all.pdf)
 * [Units and Fundamental Constants in Physics and Chemistry, Subvolume b / Editors: J. Bortfeldt and B. Kramer](https://link.springer.com/book/9783540475316)

-## 6 Behind the Scene
+## 6 Acknowledgement & Gratitude

-I am a computer engineer with a background in Scientific Computing and Physics.
+I am a software engineer with a background in Scientific Computing and Physics and over 20 years of experience.
 Last 4 years I am mainly working in big data related subjects and domains.

 In my high school years, I was selected to the Physics Olympic team of my home country (The Republic of Turkey) and won the honourable mention award in [IPhO 1996 (XXVII Oslo, Norway)](https://www.ipho-new.org/documentations/#statistics).
-In the same year, I won the Computer Engineering department in my country's university exam and I decided to study computer engineering.
+In the same year, I decided to study computer engineering.

-To be honest, we talked about the feasibility of this program 20 years ago, in a conversation with my close friend Atilim Cetin.
+The first idea of this program is based on a conversation I had with Atilim Cetin, a close friend of mine, about 20 years ago.
-In those years, there weren't libraries like the [pint](https://pint.readthedocs.io/en/stable/) quantity library which helps to deal with units parts of the quantities.
-I am very happy that I could manage to implement this approach with the guidance of my friends and teachers.
+I am pleased that after 20 years, I could manage to implement this approach with the guidance of my friends and teachers.

-I don't know if a similar physical constant explorer program has been already implemented before.
-If it has been implemented already, I hope this approach gives a new perspective on helping us to understand the mystery of nature with good purposes!

-## 7 Acknowledgement & Gratitude

-I would like to express my gratitude to my physics teachers who made me love physics and prepared us for the physics olympiads:
+I would like to express my gratitude to my physics teachers who made me love physics:

 * Physics Teacher Rafet Kamer, Physics Olympiads
 * Prof. Dr. K. Sinan Bilikmen, METU-Physics